 To safely provide reliable electricity to our members and our community through superior customer service and innovative energy solutions at fair and reasonable prices.

 In 1945, nine forward-thinking citizens of Homer met and began working together to form Alaska’s fifth rural electric cooperative.
 Their first official Rural Electrification Administration (REA) meeting was December 17, 1945, and the system was energized March 13, 1950, making Homer brighter for 56 cooperative members.

-Homer Electric employs 137 regular, full-time employees, three seasonal employees and two temporary positions at (as of 5/4/21):
+Homer Electric employs 134 regular, full-time employees, three seasonal employees and three temporary positions at (as of 5/4/21):

 - Corporate office in Homer